Company Registration in Germany- An Overview

 - Corporate Bank Account

 The notary in Germany has different forms of jurisdictions.
 Some notaries are very particular about the bank.
 Hence it is important to find a bank which is present in the list of accepted banks.
-For the process of company registration in Germany the applicant would have to search a suitable bank.

 - Deposit Capital in the Bank Account (Stammkapital)